 We have a variety of opportunities and like to match volunteer skills with our needs.
 In the past, volunteers have greeted visitors, provided tours, assisted with grounds care, and much more!

 The park does not have volunteer housing, but does have one RV/camper space available to volunteers.
 If you stay in the park with your camper, you must work a minimum of 32 hours a week.
 Some of the benefits include access to 30 and 50 amp electrical service, water, on-site laundry, conveniently located waste water dump, and on-site trash removal.
 Well-behaved dogs and cats on a leash are also welcome.
+If you are interested we can send you a VIP Handbook.

 The park is located next to the Shell beach boat launch on Cane River, so bring your boat.
 If you like to explore we are four hours from New Orleans and Dallas, and three hours from Houston and Little Rock.